vaman040697/ML-Classifier/README.md

 # 🐱🐶 Cat-Dog Classifier – Machine Learning Project

+1. **🐱🐶 Cat-Dog Classifier** – A project to classify images of cats and dogs using basic ML and deep learning models.
+2. **🍎🍌 Fruit Classifier** – A project to classify images of different fruits using computer vision and ML techniques.

 A simple machine learning project to classify images of cats and dogs.
 Includes data preprocessing, feature extraction, and model training using scikit-learn or TensorFlow.

 ---